Alternative Fuel LocalAlternative Fuel Local

 Clean Vehicle and Infrastructure Grants

-The Texas Commission on Environmental Quality (TCEQ) administers the Emissions Reduction Incentive Grants (ERIG) Program and Rebate Grants Program as part of the Texas Emissions Reduction Plan (TERP).
-The ERIG Program provides grants for various types of clean air projects to improve air quality in the state's nonattainment areas and other affected counties.
+The Texas Commission on Environmental Quality (TCEQ) administers the Emissions Reduction Incentive Grants (ERIG) Program as part of the Texas Emissions Reduction Plan (TERP).
+The ERIG program provides grants for various types of clean air projects to improve air quality in the state’s nonattainment areas and other affected counties.
 Eligible projects include those that involve replacement, retrofit, repower, or lease or purchase of new heavy-duty vehicles; alternative fuel dispensing infrastructure; idle reduction and electrification infrastructure; and alternative fuel use.
-The Rebate Grants Program provides grants to upgrade or replace diesel heavy-duty vehicles and non-road equipment.
-Qualifying projects must reduce emissions of nitrogen oxides or other pollutants by at least 25% as compared to baseline levels and must meet operational and fuel usage requirements.
-For more information, including eligibility and the application form, see the TCEQ TERP website.
-(Reference Texas Statutes Health and Safety Code 386 and Texas Administrative Code 114.620-114.629)
+For more information, including application periods, , see the TCEQ TERP website.

 Natural Gas Vehicle (NGV) Rebates - Texas Gas Service

-The Texas Gas Service Conservation Program offers a rebate of up to $2,000 for the purchase of a qualified NGV or $3,000 for the conversion of a gasoline powered vehicle to operate on natural gas.
+The Texas Gas Service Conservation Program offers commercial customers a rebate of up to $2,000 for the purchase of a qualified NGV or $3,000 for the conversion of a gasoline powered vehicle to operate on natural gas.
 The rebate is available for up to five vehicles per customer, and only centers certified by the Railroad Commission of Texas may perform conversions.
-These incentives are available to commercial and residential customers within the city limits of Austin, Bee Cave, Lakeway, Sunset Valley, Rollingwood, West Lake Hills, Cedar Park, and Kyle with specific gas rate codes.
-For more information, see the Texas Gas Service Rebate Program website.
+These incentives are available to commercial customers within Central Texas or Rio Grande Valley.
+For more information, including eligibility requirements, see the Texas Gas Service Rebate Application website.

 Neighborhood Electric Vehicle (NEV) Access to Roadways

-Electric Vehicle (EV) Charging Station Incentive - Austin Energy
+Residential Electric Vehicle (EV) Charging Station Rebate – Austin Energy

-Austin Energy offers residential customers who own an electric vehicle a rebate of 50% of the cost to purchase and install a qualified Level 2 EV charging station, up to $1,200.
-For more information, see the Austin Energy Home Charging website.
+Austin Energy offers residential customers who own an EV a rebate of 50% of the cost to purchase and install a qualified Level 2 EV charging station, up to $1,200.
+For more information, including eligibility requirements, see the Austin Energy Home Charging website.

 Natural Gas Vehicle (NGV) Inspection Requirements